-We continuously invest, innovate, and adopt leading-edge technology such as PPVC to significantly reduce construction waste.
-As a real estate developer and asset manager, the bulk of our waste is generated by our contractors and tenants.
-All of CDL’s generated waste at both the construction sites and managed buildings are disposed of in accordance with local waste regulations.
+We continuously invest, innovate, and adopt leading-edge technology such as Prefabricated Prefinished Volumetric Construction (PPVC) to significantly reduce construction waste.
+As a real estate developer and asset manager, most of our waste is generated by our contractors and tenants.
+Generated waste from both construction sites and managed buildings are disposed of in accordance with local waste regulations.

 |1||CDL generates negligible hazardous waste from our operations.|

 CDL remains steadfast in managing our waste efficiently and seeks to reduce, reuse, and recycle our waste across every stage of our project lifecycle.
 Adopting the waste management hierarchy approach, we focus on reducing waste at the source before considering reusing and recycling.

 |Design||Adopt PPVC technology for large-scale residential developments2 where applicable||Reduce waste generation and pave the way for cleaner and safer construction sites|

 |Adopt Building Information Modelling (BIM) and Virtual Design and Construction (VDC) technology||Reduce construction waste through early identification of potential construction issues|

 |Construction||Adhere to CDL’s Construction and Demolition Waste Policy since 2009 for the adoption of sustainable construction practices||Increase use of sustainable products by contractors and improved recycling rates for construction waste|

 |Identify materials for reuse or recycling with reference to BCA’s Demolition Protocol||Reduce waste generation and associated costs required to re-purchase materials|

 |Reuse furnishings in our show flats, wherever the design or theme permits|

 |Operation of Assets||Implement recycling programmes for light bulbs, paper, plastic, aluminium cans, etc||Divert waste from landfill|